UZ-Computer-Scientists/ndipoo-mobile/README.md

 # ndipoo-mobile
-A file sharing mobile app build with flutter
+A file sharing mobile app built with flutter